Aichi D3A: Design and development

-The second aircraft was extensively modified before delivery to try to address the problems.
-Power was increased by replacing the Hikari with the 626 kW Mitsubishi Kinsei 3 in a redesigned cowling, and the vertical tail was enlarged to help with the directional instability.
-The wings were slightly larger in span and the outer sections of the leading edges had wash-out to combat the snap rolls, and strengthened dive brakes were fitted.
-These changes cured all of the problems except the directional instability, and it was enough for the D3A1 to win over the Nakajima D3N1.
+To address the identified shortfalls, the second aircraft was extensively modified prior to delivery.
+Specifically, power was increased by replacing the Hikari with the 626 kW Mitsubishi Kinsei 3 in a redesigned cowling, and the vertical tail was enlarged to help with the directional instability.
+The wings were slightly larger in span and the outer sections of the leading edges had wash-out to counteract the snap rolls, and strengthened dive brakes were fitted.
+During the competitive flight trials against the rival Nakajima D3N1, these changes were proved to have rectified all of the problems except the directional instability, which convinced IJN officials to favour Aichi's design.

-In December 1939, the Navy ordered the aircraft as the Navy Type 99 Carrier Bomber Model 11 (kanjō bakugekiki, usually abbreviated to 艦爆 kanbaku.).
-The production models featured slightly smaller wings and increased power in the form of the 746 kW Kinsei 43 or 798 kW Kinsei 44.
-The directional instability problem was finally cured with the fitting of a long dorsal fin-strake which started midway down the rear fuselage, and the aircraft actually became highly maneuverable.
+In December 1939, the IJN ordered the aircraft as the Navy Type 99 Carrier Bomber Model 11 (kanjō bakugekiki, usually abbreviated to 艦爆 kanbaku.).
+The production models featured slightly smaller wings and increased power due to the adoption of either the 746 kW Kinsei 43 or 798 kW Kinsei 44.
+The directional instability problem was finally fully resolved via the fitting of a lengthy dorsal fin-strake which started midway down the rear fuselage, and the aircraft actually became highly maneuverable.

 In June 1942, an improved version of D3A1, powered by a 969 kW Kinsei 54, was tested and designated as D3A2 or the Model 12.
 The extra power reduced range, so the design was further modified with additional fuel tanks to bring the total tankage to 900 L, giving it the range needed to fight effectively over the Solomon Islands.
 Known to the Navy as the Model 22, it began to replace the Model 11 in front-line units in the autumn of 1942, and most Model 11s were then sent to training units.
 While some late production models of D3A1 were fitted with a propeller spinner, it became a standard with D3A2.